composer/composer/doc/articles/resolving-merge-conflicts.md

 php composer.phar install [--dry-run]
 ```

+## Automating merge conflict resolving with git

+Some improvement _could_ be made to git's conflict resolving by using a custom git merge driver.

+An example of this can be found at [balbuf's composer git merge driver](https://github.com/balbuf/composer-git-merge-driver).

 ## Important considerations

 Keep in mind that whenever merge conflicts occur on the lock file, the information, about the exact version